snap-stanford/GraphGym/README.md

 GraphGym is proposed in *[Design Space for Graph Neural Networks](https://arxiv.org/abs/2011.08843)*, Jiaxuan You, Rex Ying, Jure Leskovec, **NeurIPS 2020 Spotlight**.

-Please refer to [PyG](https://www.pyg.org) for a tightly integrated version of GraphGym and PyG.
+Please also refer to [PyG](https://www.pyg.org) for a tightly integrated version of GraphGym and PyG.

 ### Highlights
 **1. Highly modularized pipeline for GNN**